 Soon after, friends in Honduras asked around and confirmed Estefani hadn't been with her family in months.
 Nobody in the community seemed to know where she was, and the family wasn't providing answers.
 Let's be real: I panicked.
 I received this news in the middle of the night and frantically sent a message to one of my mentors who is always willing to pray.
 She happened to be working the night shift that night, which wasn't typical, and called me right away to pray for my girl.
 We not only prayed Estefani would be found safe, but that it would happen the very next day.
 I hadn't talked to Estefani in 7 months at this point, so the "very next day" part was incredibly unlikely by human standards.

 I stayed up most of the night praying and looking online for flights to Honduras.
 The next morning, I decided to try messaging Estefani's former guardians one more time.
 This time, I got an instant response: Estefani is fine.
 She is living with her aunt.
-Below the message was her new guardian's contact information.
+Below the message was her aunt's contact information.
 I sent a message right away and she replied!
-Not only was Estefani safe with this other family member, but her biological brother was also with her!
 Her aunt said Estefani had been asking for me, but she hadn't been sure how to get in touch.
 On my way home from work that night, my phone rang.
 I recognized the Honduras country code on my caller ID and pulled over into the first gas station I could find.
 It was my girl, and she was happy!
 When we hung up, I cried and thanked God.

 I returned to Honduras in June 2018 and was reunited with my girl and her family for dinner at the base of Mount Celaque, the highest mountain in Honduras.
 We then spent the next two weeks reconnecting.